Matt110110/M19GTest/README.md

 Coding Test for the M19G internship

 ### Personal note :
-Step 5 is fixed, at least in my method.
+Step 5 is done, at least in my method.